Updated: Jun 2, 2022

-Hi guys!
-This is Drs.
-Michael Hauber and Patrick Chandler again.
+Hi everyone!
 We hope everyone was able to check out our previous blog entry on the knee: “Understanding Knee Pain, Part 1”.
 If not, check it out here.
-If instead you would like to jump straight to learning about our step-by-step process to helping our clients solve their knee pain and fully resume the activities they love, then this is the article for you.
+If instead, you would like to jump straight to learning about our step-by-step process for helping our clients solve their knee pain and fully resume the activities they love, then this is the article for you.

 First, a disclaimer: if you are dealing with a “hot” knee i.e., severe pain, swelling, and/or inflammation, take action by contacting a health care professional as soon as possible.
-Contact our office at (913) 396-9726 to schedule a free 15 minute phone consultation and we will help you determine what the best plan of action would be.
+Contact our office at (913) 396-9726 or click that inquire button if you want to schedule a free 15-minute phone consultation where we can help you determine what the best plan of action would be.
 If you are just trying to learn more about how we treat the knee or are dealing with very minor aches and pains, then this is the article for you.

 Step 1: Identify and Remove the Problem